vikinglock/bento/README.md

 ### lightweight

-bento is currently only about 20MB with most of it being other libraries like the bullet physics engine and opengl
+~~bento is currently only about 20MB with most of it being other libraries like the bullet physics engine and opengl~~

-also the example runs at 60+ fps only taking 45 MB ram on my computer
+~~also the example runs at 60+ fps only taking 45 MB ram on my computer~~

+holy christ remind me to optimize it at some point

 ### cross-platform